From approximate to exact integer programming

 First, we discuss our $\textsc{Cut-Or-Average}$ algorithm that on input of a convex set $K$, a lattice $\Lambda$ and integer $\ell \geq 5(n+1)$, either finds a point $x \in \frac{\Lambda}{\ell} \cap K$ or decides that $K \cap \Lambda = \emptyset$ in time $2^{O(n)}$.
 Note that for any polyhedron $K = \{ x \in \setR^n \mid Ax \leq b\}$ with rational $A,b$ and lattice $\Lambda$ with basis $B$ one can compute a value of $\Delta$ so that $\log(\Delta)$ is polynomial in the encoding length of $A$, $b$ and $B$ and $K \cap \Lambda \neq \emptyset$ if and only if $K \cap [-\Delta,\Delta]^n \cap \Lambda \neq \emptyset$.
 See Schrijver~\cite{TheoryOfLPandIP-Schrijver1999} for details.
 In other words, w.l.o.g. we may assume that our convex set is bounded.
 The pseudo code of the algorithm can be found in Figure~\ref{fig:CutOrAveAlgo}.

 An intuitive description of the algorithm is as follows: we compute the barycenter $c$ of $K$ and an ellipsoid $\pazocal{E}$ that approximates $K$ up to a factor of $R = n+1$.
-The goal is to find a point $z$ close to the barycenter $c$ so that $z$ is a convex combination of lattice points in a 3-scaling of $K$.
+The goal is to find a point $z$ close to the barycenter $c$ so that $z$ is a convex combination of lattice points that all lie in a 3-scaling of $K$.
 We begin by choosing $z$ as any such lattice vector and then iteratively update $z$ using the oracle for approximate integer programming from Theorem~\ref{thm:ApxCVP} to move closer to $c$.